work-in-progress/node-itunes-epf-feedcheck/README.md

 == Copyright

 Copyright (c) 2011 Martin Wawrusch.
-See LICENSE.md for further details.
+See LICENSE for further details.